How to Get Into Princeton: Essays and Strategies That Worked

 Option 1: For A.B. degree applicants or those who are undecided:

 As a research institution that also prides itself on its liberal arts curriculum, Princeton allows students to explore areas across the humanities and the arts, the natural sciences, and the social sciences.
 What academic areas most pique your curiosity, and how do the programs offered at Princeton suit your particular interests?
-(Please respond in about 250 words.)
+(Please respond in 250 words or fewer.)

 Here’s how Atif chose to answer: